Why Does Flossing Feel Different with Veneers?

 How long does it take to get used to flossing with veneers?

-Should I use a different type of floss with veneers?
+Should I use special floss for my veneers?

-Is it normal for my gums to bleed when flossing around new veneers?
+What if my gums bleed when flossing around veneers?

 Conclusion